-The regatta festivities were moved into the campground area in 2013, previously the group had been using the marina area.
-It is best to reserved a spot on-line for Friday and Saturday evenings .. if you can double up with a friend(two car passes allowed per site) it won’t cost you much more than $25 for two nights.
-We strongly suggest you reserved a couple months or more in advance as the campground can be full up in late May!
+If staying at the park campground it is best to reserved a spot on-line .
+If you can double up with a friend(two car passes allowed per site) it won’t cost you much more than $25 for two nights.
+We strongly suggest you reserved a few weeks or more in advance as the campground can be full up in the warm season.
 The fishing is super there so bring a rod and reel.
 Because of budget cuts the camp welcome registration office has limited hours .. if you arrive early morning or late evening and if you registered online .. then you just fill out a self-registration card at the entrance gate … specify your reserved camp site # and note you already paid online .. then you come back later when the office is open to get your car passes.
 If you have a friend coming later best to keep in contact with him and meet him with the second car pass up at the gate.

 Alum Creek Regatta